-Figure 6, Barrier plate, and thus the antipin module, opens for metal objects.
+Figure 5, Barrier plate, and thus the antipin module, opens for metal objects.

 The almost vertical trap door has a perpendicular shelf at its lower edge.
 This shelf slopes downward and rearward toward the coin verifier.
 A round metal object will roll along the shelf and fall into the coin verifier.
-A metal object that cannot roll will fall into the scrap channel as the trap door is swung clock-wise by the solenoid after a pre-set time delay.
+A metal object that cannot roll will fall into the scrap channel as the trap door is swung clock-wise by the solenoid after a pre-set time delay (see Figure 23).

-Figure 7, Non-valid metal objects are scrapped.
+Figure 6, Non-valid metal objects are scrapped.